 Design immunity can become extinguished if there was a “substantially changed condition” (Cornette v.
 Dept. of Transportation (2001) 26 Cal.4th 63.)
 If your attorney can produce this evidence, he can shift the burden to the public entity.
 Keep in mind you need to show the government defendant had actual or constructive notice of the changed condition before the injury.

 Two-wheeled single-vehicle collisions are tough to litigate.
 If you are not faint of heart and have a great bank-rolled attorney, you are in a better position.
 But you are still not out of the woods.
 You must document the serious injuries.
 And you must treat those injuries with physical therapy.
 Only then do the benefits of you suing begin to outweigh the risks.

 As you can see, the issues presented for clarification in these cases present a minefield of potential pitfalls to an untrained, or untested amateur.
 There are many nuances and details involved in determining causation (who caused what).
 Plus, there are strict guidelines when you want to sue the government.

 Don't Blow the Statute of Limitations.

-You also have a shortened time statute t sue, or you could be barred from seeking recompense.
+You also have a shortened time statute to sue, or you could be barred from seeking recompense.
 This is no walk in the park.
 It is not like you were hit by another car in a case of clear liability.
-When you are seeking, we are the single vehicle accident attorneys who soar above the rest.
+When you are seeking, we are the single-vehicle accident attorneys who soar above the rest.

-Experience, compassion, knowledge, skill and above all, loyalty.
-Our members of the bar are highly trained, first round picks.
-ELFPI Law makes it happen.
+Experience, compassion, knowledge, skill, and above all, loyalty.
+Our members of the bar are highly trained, first-round picks.
+Ehline Law Firm Law makes it happen.
 We have recovered millions for our past clients, and want to hit a home run for you as well.
-Call us for a free no obligation consultation now!
+Call us for a free no-obligation consultation now!
 (213) 596-9642.
 Feel free to browse the site and review our client testimonials.
 NO RECOVERY NO FEE PROMISE.